ufomoney/newest-farms/CONTRIBUTING.md

-Thanks for contributing to the [BAO.finance](https://bao.finance) project!
+Thanks for contributing to the [PandaSwap Farming](https://farms.pandaswap.xyz) project!

 We're looking forward to all the issues and pull requests!
 The more the merrier!
 It's a sign of a healthy and active community.
 We're in this for the long run and the more people we can get involved the better.